Warlords (1980 video game): Legacy

 In 2002, a 3D remake of Warlords was included in the Atari Revival pack, which also included the previously released Missile Command and Combat 3D remakes.

 A port of Warlords, including a "remix" version, is included in Retro Atari Classics for the Nintendo DS.
 It allows multiplayer play through wireless.
 It was released on the Xbox 360 via Xbox Live Arcade on May 27, 2008, featuring a new special HD mode and Xbox Live Vision Camera support.
+The Xbox Live Arcade version was made available on Xbox One and Xbox Series X and S via backward compatibility on November 15, 2021.

-The arcade and Atari 2600 versions of Warlords were made available on Microsoft's Game Room service for its Xbox 360 console and for Windows-based PCs in June 2010 and December 2010 respectively.
+The arcade and Atari 2600 versions of Warlords were made available on Microsoft's Game Room service for Xbox 360 and Microsoft Windows in June and December 2010, respectively.

 A new version of Warlords was released on PlayStation Network on October 9, 2012, in North America and October 10, 2012, in Europe.
 It was also released on Xbox Live Arcade on November 14, 2012.
-The Xbox Live Arcade version had been made available on Xbox One and Xbox Series through backward compatibility program on November 15, 2021.

-In 2004, Bryan Edewaard developed and published an unlicensed homebrew version of Warlords for the Atari 5200 and Atari 8bit computers named Castle Crisis.
+In 2004, Bryan Edewaard developed and published an unlicensed homebrew version of Warlords for the Atari 5200 and Atari 8-bit computers, named Castle Crisis.
 In 2006, Darrell Spice Jr. released Medieval Mayhem, a homebrew Atari 2600 game inspired by Warlords.
-In 2011, a Commodore 64 clone was released as Space Lords.
-It supports a 4 player adapter.
+In 2011, a Commodore 64 clone was released as Space Lords, supporting a four-player adapter.

-In 1999, Working Designs included an 8 player remake of Warlords as an Easter Egg on the "Making of" disc in Lunar: Silver Star Story Complete.
-The remake is titled "Lords of Lunar" by Timon Marmex Trezpacz and is accessed by pressing (up, down, left, right, triangle, start) as soon as the "Making of" video begins.
+In 1999, Working Designs included an eight-player remake of Warlords as an easter egg on the "Making of" disc in Lunar: Silver Star Story Complete.
+The remake is titled Lords of Lunar by Timon Marmex (Tim Trzepacz's stage name), and is accessed by pressing up, down, left, right, triangle and start as soon as the "Making of" video begins.

-A remake of the game has been announced for release exclusively for the Intellivision Amico.